ChrisEssery/group-project/Portfolio/System_Implementation.md

 <img src="../Portfolio/images/profile.gif" width="100%">
 </p>

-The `profile` component is where the user data is presented.
+The `profile component` is where the user data is presented.
 This includes the friendlist, personal information and the recent matches.
 The "edit profile" button is added for user to update their information.
 Once it is clicked, we use the [Angular reactive form](https://angular.io/guide/reactive-forms) to collect user information and pass to the backend.
-For the friendlist, users can choose to view their friend's profile page by clicking their names and click on "back" button to go back to their own profile.
-The recent matches is presented in a table format which includes the other player's username, the game name, and the date.
+For the friendlist, users can choose to view their friend's profile page by clicking on their names and press "back" button to go back to their own profile.
+The recent matches are presented in a table format which includes the other player's username, the game name, and the date.
 The table is sorted according to the date.
 Only the most recent 10 game records will be presented.

 ### Games